comevussor/Apache-Hive-queries-on-IMDB-open-database/Hadoop ecosystem.md

 Example of Basic architecture :
 - All nodes should have same OS and config
 - Master nodes : each master has a stand-by twin, Zookeeper is installed on an even number of master nodes
-  - Name Node : managing HDFS to locate files
+  - Name Node : managing HDFS blocks to locate files.
+Maximum 2 secondary name nodes are constantly updated with journal nodes distributed service.
+ZKFC ZooKeeperFailoverController ensures that only one namenode is active at a time.
   - Resource Manager : handling YARN
   - Hiver Server
   - HBase master